Lord-Zaja/hanoi-towers-qt/README.md

 # hanoi-towers-qt

-Animated hanoi towers written in Qt C++
+Animated towers of Hanoi written in Qt C++